insha-projects/cloud-grc-portfolio/03-federated-identity-sso/risk-control-mapping.md

 Privileged access should be limited, monitored, and protected with multi-factor authentication.

+Federated access should be documented with evidence showing the identity provider, AWS trust relationship, assigned role, and access validation results.

-In a production environment, access reviews should be performed on a scheduled basis and documented as compliance evidence.
+In a production environment, organizations should use dynamic user attributes, multiple roles, formal access approval workflows, and periodic access reviews.